 Hudson Valley Shakespeare Festival’s New Home Will Be Eco-Chic

-For theater lovers, no fest captures the magic of summer in the Valley quite like Hudson Valley Shakespeare Festival.
+For theater lovers, no fest captures the magic of summer in the Valley quite like the Hudson Valley Shakespeare Festival.
 Each year, the fest, which is fondly known as HVSF, converges in Putnam County for a season filled with heart-racing adventures, shoulder-shaking humor, and convoluted drama as only the Bard could create.

 View from the picnic lawn